deepakgupta60/gitcheck/readme.md

 -b means create branch. (create and switch it)

+what is meaning of pushing the code..
+### Pushing the Code
+Local Repository to Online Repository

+### Pulling the Code
+Online Repository to Local Repository

+Command is

+git pull origin main

 basically branch means, to add a code in different branch, and push, after checking, then admin can merge other branch code to main branch -> once verify and checkng whole code, then add to the main branch, after all code checking..